Echoes of Apollo

 The organization is the creator of World Moon Bounce Day.
 A global event where both commercial and amateur radio operators bounce signals off the surface of the Moon and back to Earth.
 World Moon Bounce Day was first celebrated on June 27, 2009 (GMT) with some events starting some hours earlier.
 Countries around the world participate as the Earth turns and during a 24-hour event the Moon is visible to all countries.
 In amateur circles, the activities are also known as EME (communications) (Earth-Moon-Earth).
 The first World Moon Bounce Day had Apollo astronaut Bill Anders as a guest.
 His interview was bounced off the Moon as part of the activities.
 The University of Tasmania in Australia with their 26m dish was able to bounce a data signal off the surface of the Moon which was received by a large dish in the Netherlands.
 The data signal was successfully resolved back to data setting a world record for the lowest power data signal returned from the Moon with a transmit power of 3 mW - about 1,000th of the power of a strong flashlight filament globe.

-Listen to greetings from children recorded in the Netherlands for the first World Moon Bounce Day and bounced of the Moon's surface:
+Listen to greetings from children recorded in the Netherlands for the first World Moon Bounce Day and bounced off the Moon's surface:

 The next World Moon Bounce Day was scheduled for the month preceding Apollo 13's 40th anniversary in March or April 2010.